Pathfinder1996/attention-gate-residual-unet/README.md

 ## Attention-Gate-Residual-UNet
-This project implements a UNet-based model with Attention Gates and Residual Blocks for dorsal hand vein segmentation.
+This project utilizes a UNet-based model with Attention Gates and Residual Blocks for the segmentation of dorsal hand veins.

 ### Reference
 - UNet Base: [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597)